ibexa/documentation-developer/docs/guide/content_management.md

 #### Content

-**Content** is the top level Location for the actual contents of a site.
+The top level Location for the actual contents of a site can be viewed by selecting the **Content structure** tab in the Content mode interface.
 This part of the tree is typically used for organizing folders, articles, information pages, etc.
-This means that it contains the actual content structure of the site, which can be viewed by selecting the **Content structure** tab in the Content mode interface.
-The default ID number of the **Content** Location is 2, but it can be [modified via configuration](config_repository.md#top-level-locations).
+The default ID number of this Location is 2, but it can be [modified via configuration](config_repository.md#top-level-locations).
 It contains a Folder Content item.

 #### Media